leanprover-community/blog/posts/lte-examples.md

 $$\operatorname{Ext}^i_{\mathrm{Cond(Ab)}}(\mathcal{M}_{p'}(S),V) = 0$$
 for all $i \geq 1$.*

-Let's go through the ingredients in the statement step-by-step:
+Let's go through the ingredients in this statement individually:

 1. A profinite set $S$ is a topological space which is compact, Hausdorff and totally disconnected.
   Equivalently, it is a limit (in the category of topological spaces) of finite (discrete) sets.